Chase Jenkins

-Christopher Chase Jenkins (born December 2, 2004) is an American football quarterback who currently plays for the Rice Owls.
+Christopher Chase Jenkins (born December 2, 2004) is an American football quarterback for the Kansas Jayhawks.
+He previously played for the Rice Owls.

-High school career
+Early life

 Jenkins played for Alief Taylor High School as a starting quarterback.

 College career

-2023–2024
+Rice

 Jenkins committed to Rice University in March 2022.
 He played four games in 2023, including during the 2023 First Responder Bowl.
 In 2024, he was a redshirt freshman and played just two games.

-2025

 Ahead of the 2025 Rice Owls football team, Jenkins was named the starting quarterback.
 He was selected by Scott Abell, the new head coach for the team.
 His first start was against the Louisiana Ragin' Cajuns.
 In week 4, against the Charlotte 49ers, he threw for one touchdown and rushed for another.
+He announced that he would enter the transfer portal in December 2025.

+Kansas

+Jenkins committed to the Kansas Jayhawks in January 2026.